Resilient Agent Task Delivery: Pull-Based Discovery and Role-Based Tool Filtering

 Role-based filtering reduces the agent's cognitive overhead.
 Fewer irrelevant tools means more context for the problem at hand, fewer selection errors, and faster reasoning.

 Neither is architecturally novel.
 A directory of JSON files is not a breakthrough.
 An allowlist filter on a tool set is not a research contribution.
-But running AI agents in production is less about architectural novelty and more about eliminating the hundred small failure modes that turn a capable model into an expensive idle process.
+But running 11 AI agents in production — with 9,799 commits and 83,163 test functions to show for it — is less about architectural novelty and more about eliminating the hundred small failure modes that turn a capable model into an expensive idle process.

 Build your own cyborgenic organization at agent.ceo.